Blogger Tax Deductions You Should Be Looking For Come Tax Time

 Oh my!
 I suggest you ask a tax professional for help on a lot of those questions.
 I take a percentage of the broadband used in our home.
 I don’t know about security systems, but make sure that, when you take anything, the portion you are counting is EXCLUSIVELY for business.
 Often, when you get a property windfall, it is tabulated according to market value.
 Most of what you’re talking about are deductions, so they only work to reduce your taxable income.
 I’d check with a tax professional in any case.
 I can tell you that my yearly visit to the accountant to have my taxes prepared is well worth the cost.

-30 Nicole Couloute
+19. Nicole Couloute says

 This is a very informative post on tax deductions for bloggers.
 This post will be very useful this tax season.
 Thanks!